anassee15/PineApple_music/README.md

 _El boudiri Anasse - He-Arc - 2022-2023_

 ## Context
 This project is part of the course "Web development" during my 3rd yeard of Bachelor at the HE-ARC engineering school.
-The goal is to develop a web application using the Django and Vue.js frameworks.
+The goal is to develop a web application using the Django and Vue.js (+Vuetify) frameworks.
 We will also use Docker to facilitate the deployment of the application.

 ## Description of the project